clintonboys/emma-chisit-site/about/index.md

 **When will it be finished?**

-My ultimate goal is to have the model fully ready for the next federal election in the second half of 2016.
+My ultimate goal is to have the model fully ready for the next federal election in 2019.
 There are plenty of steps to complete in the meantime.
 I'll keep the "what is the current state" section above updated as the model progresses.